 And if you’re concerned that it might be too hard, you know your electric bike will do the job for you.

 That being said, your main concern will need to be about the battery.
 If you expect to use motor power to ride for a long day or to keep up with others, you’ll need to have a good, strong battery.
-You should also plan ahead to finding charging spots on the road so that you won’t get stuck in the middle of anywhere.
+You should also plan ahead to find charging spots on the road so that you won’t get stuck in the middle of nowhere.

 When touring with an electric bike in the United States, it’s a very good idea to have a second, fully-charged battery, especially due to the vast areas of open land, deserts, and mountains.
 Additionally, take into consideration all of the travel accessories mentioned previously… because you’re going to need them!